 Recently, in addition to the traditional deep-water applications, defense applications have focused on shallower coastal waters, for example for mine-hunting and harbor surveillance.
+Furthermore, the vulnerability of offshore energy and communications networks has led to increased focus on surveillance and protection of offshore pipelines and cables.
 This has led to an increased requirement for the performance of acoustic systems and the acoustic properties of materials to be determined over a range of different water temperatures and depths.
-Development of more sustainable methods for disposal of unexploded ordnance in the marine environment is a developing topic, requiring validated acoustic test methods.
+Development of more sustainable methods for disposal of unexploded ordnance in the marine environment is a developing topic, requiring validated acoustic test methods, and low-sensitivity calibrated sensors with high dynamic range.